stevay/stevay.github.io/_posts/2018-9-28-Hello-World.md

 **Project Benson - aka MTA Data Analysis**
-I am an East Coaster.
-I was born in New York and I moved to New Jersey soon after.
-After I graduated high school, I went back to New York for my undergraduate degree and for work, aka ‘adulting.’
+I am (was?) an East Coaster.
+I was born in New York and moved to New Jersey soon after.
+Eventually I went back to New York for my undergraduate degree and for work, aka ‘adulting.’
 It wasn’t until recently did I decide to move to the west coast (**BEST COAST!**... am I doing it right?)

 So when my professors dropped the news earlier this week that my class’ first project would revolve around New York City MTA data, there was definitely a sense of nostalgia happening.
 The many fond memories I have of the public transportation system offered in the city that never sleeps, like the lack of air conditioning in practically every subway station; the rats that roamed and ruled the train tracks; the delays, oh the delays…